-Learn how a retired military base, with a rich agricultural history, began a whole new life as a great metropolitan space — the Orange County Great Park.
+Learn how a retired military base, with a rich agricultural history, began a whole new life as a great metropolitan space — Great Park.

 In 1864, James Irvine Sr. and two partners bought and assembled the Irvine Ranch from three major Spanish-Mexican land grants south of Los Angeles.
 Making up nearly a third of present-day Orange County, these 110,000 acres dominated the region’s agriculture in the first half of the 20th century.
 Tenant farmers living and working on the land farmed cash crops such as lima beans and oranges.
 Nearly 20 years after assembling Irvine Ranch, James Irvine Sr. passed away and left the land to his son, James Irvine Jr.